webpack/changelog-v5/guides/persistent-caching.md

 First, note that persistent caching is not enabled by default.
 You have to opt-in using it.

 Why is that?
-Webpack tries to favor safety over performance.
+webpack tries to favor safety over performance.
 We don't want to enable a feature by default that will improve your performance by 95% but breaks your application/workflow/build in 5%.

 That sounds like it's broken, but believe me, it's not.